chrishayesmu/XCOM-LW-CommunityEdition/README.md

 > :warning: Before following these steps, make sure you have XCOM: Enemy Within installed, with [Long War 1.0](https://www.nexusmods.com/xcom/mods/88/) installed on top.
 We're using bytecode modification to inject LWCE, so any differences in your environment could cause it to fail.
 Leaving other small mods installed might be fine, but if you have another Long War version, or you have a similarly large mod installed, things are likely to break.

-Now that you've built LWCE, connecting it to the game is straightforward.
-We're going to start by using the same installation process that players use.
-This will apply binary patches to `XComEW.exe` that are annoying to apply by hand, as well as a few other changes.
-Head over to [Releases](https://github.com/chrishayesmu/XCOM-LW-CommunityEdition/releases) and grab the most recent release, then install it.

-Now you're running LWCE, but it's the same version as everyone else - it isn't your locally built version.
+You're running LWCE, but it's the same version as everyone else - it isn't your locally built version.
 Let's change that.
 You will need to know the directory that XCOM is installed in, such as `C:\Program Files (x86)\Steam\steamapps\common\XCom-Enemy-Unknown`.
 This will be referred to as `XCOM_PATH`.

 The steps below will instruct you to create symbolic links for many files.
 Those files will already exist under `XCOM_PATH` due to running the installer.
 Any time you're making a symlink, make sure to go delete the existing file in `XCOM_PATH` first.
 By using a symlink, each time you build LWCE, the latest version will be picked up by the game automatically.
 If you're only changing `.ini` files, you won't even need to build.